Part-Time and Alternative Study

 Southern Connecticut State University recognizes learning experiences outside the traditional college classroom may be equivalent to those that occur in the classroom in terms of meeting the objectives of established courses and programs.
 Matriculated SCSU students may receive up to a maximum of 30 credits for non-traditional learning experiences.
 When non-traditional credit is awarded, the credit is entered on the transcript as a transfer credit.
 Non-traditional grades are not included or counted in the GPA.

 It is important for students to recognize that the rules for acceptance of credit for non-traditional learning does vary among academic departments and schools depending upon departmental standards and rules of external accrediting agencies.
-Information about possible non-traditional credit for any of the options listed below may be obtained from the Registrar's Office.

 ACADEMIC CREDIT FOR EQUIVALENT LIFE/WORK EXPERIENCE